libpd/libpd/README.md

 Note paths and binary names might vary in other distributions.

 You can then use the [`CMAKE_TOOLCHAIN_FILE`](https://cmake.org/cmake/help/v3.12/variable/CMAKE_TOOLCHAIN_FILE.html) option to tell CMake to load the settings from your file.
-So if we save the above file to `$HOME/.local/share/cmake/toolchain-mingw-x86_64-w64.cmake`, then we'd invoke CMake with
+For example, if the above is saved to `$HOME/.local/share/cmake/toolchain-mingw-x86_64-w64.cmake`, then CMake can be invoked with

     cmake -DCMAKE_TOOLCHAIN_FILE=$HOME/.local/share/cmake/toolchain-mingw-x86_64-w64.cmake

-followed any other CMake options you'd normally use, and the source directory.
+followed by any other CMake options you'd normally use, and the source directory.

 ### Command-line examples